 More Free Medical Themes for WordPress

 As always, any time you test new themes you should try to do it in a staging or development environment.
-And it goes without saying that you should back up your WordPress site before making any changes.
+And it’s always a good idea to create a backup.

 Yes, there are even more free medical themes for WordPress out there, but this list should give you a good start.
-There’s also a healthy market (see what I did there?) for more advanced paid themes for medical businesses, but I wanted to focus on the free options here.
+There’s also a healthy market (see what I did there?) for more advanced paid themes for medical businesses.
+However, I was focusing on the free options here.

 I hope you find a theme that works for you.
 And whatever you do, don’t forget E-A-T!
-Your theme is important, but your content is king.
+In short, your theme is important…but content is king.